 9) OMAS Limited Edition Pens — $16,500

 These handsome fountain pens feature a recreation of the monument erected by Lysicrates on the cap and a replica of the Laocoon sculpture on the barrel.
-The clip is cleverly incorporated into the overall votive motif of the monument.
-These limited edition pens also feature a set of genuine diamonds and a staggering $16,500 price tag.
+The clip cleverly integrates into the overall votive motif of the monument.
+These limited edition pens also feature a set of genuine diamonds.
+The price tag?
+A staggering $16,500.

 10) La Dona Menagerie Fountain Pen — $4,000

-These handcrafted writing instruments are part of the Cartier line, inspired by 1940s Mexican cinema star Maria Felix, who has was considered the Latina equivalent to Marilyn Monroe.
+These handcrafted writing instruments are part of the Cartier line, inspired by 1940s Mexican cinema star Maria Felix.
 Felix requested a gold crocodile necklace from Cartier, who used a similar pattern to create a limited line of pens crafted with a crocodile head design.
 The original asking price for the La Dona Menagerie Fountain pen was $4,000, a relative bargain considering only 888 individually numbered units were ever made.

 11) Grayson Tighe Limited Edition Fountain and Rollerball Pens — $24,000